-With lots of of information out there about Wills it can fell like a daunting and complicated.
-We’ve boiled the important information down into several more managable sections.
+With lots of of information out there about Wills it can seem daunting and complex.
+We’ve boiled the important information down into several more manageable sections.

 Storing Your Will